ashut0sh-verma/Case-Study-/README.md

 Que2: How is the data organized?

 Ans2: There are many ways to organize data.
-I chose PowerBi because i can also clean data in there.
+I chose Python and PowerBi because i can also clean data in there.
 I combined data from all quarters into a single dataframe then added some colums that were necessary and removed unnecessary columns.

 Que3.
 Are there issues with bias or credibility in this data?
 Does your data ROCCC?